← The journal Vertical M&A Guides February 19, 2026

 Beyond the core fundraising and donor management market, several adjacent categories present M&A opportunities for nonprofit software founders:

-Impact measurement and outcomes tracking: Funders increasingly demand evidence-based reporting on programme effectiveness.
-Tools that help nonprofits measure, analyse, and communicate their impact are in growing demand and represent attractive acquisition targets for platform builders.
+Impact measurement and outcomes tracking.
+Funders increasingly demand evidence-based reporting on program effectiveness.
+Tools that help nonprofits measure, analyze, and communicate impact can be attractive to platform builders.

-Digital engagement and advocacy: Platforms that enable nonprofits to mobilise supporters for advocacy campaigns, petition drives, and grassroots organising (a category EveryAction served before its Bonterra integration) continue to attract interest from acquirers seeking to offer end-to-end constituent engagement.
+Digital engagement and advocacy.
+Platforms that enable nonprofits to mobilize supporters for advocacy campaigns, petition drives, and grassroots organizing continue to attract interest from acquirers seeking end-to-end constituent engagement.

-Faith-based and education-specific solutions: Subsector-specific tools for churches, religious organisations, K-12 schools, and higher education institutions serve large, loyal customer bases with distinct requirements.
-These niches are attractive to both Community Brands and Constellation Software.
+Faith-based and education-specific solutions.
+Subsector-specific tools for churches, religious organizations, K-12 schools, and higher education institutions serve customer bases with distinct requirements.
+These niches can be attractive to platforms and permanent-hold acquirers.

 Capturing Value in a Consolidating Market

-The key to maximising value in this market is understanding where your business fits in the acquirer landscape and preparing accordingly.
-Whether your ideal outcome is a strategic acquisition by a market leader, a PE-backed platform play, or a sale to a permanent-hold acquirer like Constellation Software, the current market supports a range of transaction structures and valuations.
+The key is understanding where your business fits in the acquirer landscape and preparing accordingly.
+Whether the right outcome is a strategic acquisition, a PE-backed platform sale, or a permanent-hold acquirer, founders need to show why the product is durable and why it belongs in the buyer's system.